 Download version: Enter your name, email address, and license code exactly as they appear in the email receipt you received after purchasing iBank from the IGG Software website.
 If iBank does not accept your registration for some reason, try using the Copy and Paste commands to make sure the license code is entered precisely.
 If you lost your email receipt and would like us to send you a new one, choose "General Info" from the popup above and expand the question, "I lost my license!
 How can I retrieve it?"

 Retail box version: Please make sure to enter the license code as it appears on the first line of the sticker affixed to the iBank CD sleeve.
 The line should begin with "IBNK" and contain several dashes.
 Please ignore any numbers appearing below this line, as they are not part of the license code.
 Enter any name and email address with the license code, making sure to type something in each field, and iBank should accept your registration.
 We have seen some customers who, when trying to unlock the retail version of iBank 4, mistake the letter D for a zero.
 If iBank does not accept your code, please try entering D's in place of any zeros.

 Mac App Store version: If you purchased iBank from the Mac App Store, you must download it using the App Store application.
-This version of iBank does not require registration; if it prompts you to enter a license code, quit iBank, delete the iBank application, and reinstall it from the App Store.
+This version of iBank does not require registration; if you receive a prompt to purchase a license, quit iBank, delete the iBank application, and reinstall it from the App Store.
 As long as you are careful to delete only the iBank application and not your data file(s), your accounts will not be affected by reinstalling iBank.

 iBank can be installed on 2 computers with a single license, but it is not designed to sync from Mac to Mac.
 Please be forewarned that iBank wasn't designed for networking and does not support concurrent use.
 If two copies of iBank for Mac record changes to a data file at the same time, this may cause data corruption.